Skip to content

 Web Service 80 or 443 TCP

-All outbound UDP must be permitted Because P2P uses a randomly assigned UDP port for its outbound connection, no specific UDP port range can be defined.
-The firewall must allow all outbound UDP traffic for P2P to function reliably.
+All outbound UDP must be permitted Because P2P assigns its connection port randomly, no specific UDP port range can be defined.
+If your firewall policy does not allow all outbound UDP, P2P will not function reliably regardless of the TCP ports opened above.

 Ensure the following domains are reachable from the NVR.
-These are the servers that handle Dahua's P2P relay and connection brokering:
+These are the servers responsible for P2P relay and session brokering.

 • www.easy4ipcloud.com